-This feature will remain at the top of the blog during the Coronavirus outbreak & will be regularly updated.
-Please scroll down for new content.
+This feature will remain as a link at the top of the blog during the Coronavirus outbreak & will be regularly updated.

 As well as addressing the current situation for brides and grooms, we’ll be detailing the steps we are taking to assist, reassure and inform those currently planning their big day, whilst explaining how we will be standing shoulder to shoulder with our fellow industry professionals as we continue to champion and support the outstanding and hugely talented supplier community across the North.